 Built into the unit is a water level sensor, which detects when the water runs low and turns off the unit until it is refilled.
 The filling process is also easy since you only need to remove the top of the unit and fill the base to the fill line.

-What are its best features?
-We liked that this unit has a compact, portable size and comes in 6 colors.
+What we liked: We liked that this unit has a compact, portable size and comes in 6 colors.
 It also includes 2 mist modes and an auto-shutoff when the tank runs low.

-What could be improved?
-Though it comes with a USB charging cable, there is no wall adapter included.
+What could be better: Though it comes with a USB charging cable, there is no wall adapter included.
 The light also can’t be turned off, though you can dim it.